MourabitElBachir/Face_Detection_Deep_Learning/README.md

 - Console mode:
 	+ access the project repository in the console
-	+ run "python facedetector.py <image-src-location> <repository-to-store-image>" with the python interpreter in you installed 		everything.
+	+ run "python facedetector.py {image-src-location} {repository-to-store-image}" with the python interpreter in you installed 		everything.

 - PyCharm mode:
   + run "facedetector.py" with the main program.